- Toggle Section About

 Biola will match up to two church checks per year for a total match of up to one award per year up to $1,300 for a full-time student demonstrating need.
 Some programs may not be eligible.
 Program availability information available on the Financial Aid website.
 Each church's check must be submitted along with the Church Matching Scholarship Application.
 Fall semester deadline is October 1.
 Spring semester deadline (for spring entrants only) is March 1.
 No exceptions are made to the deadline and funds are awarded as available.
 A FAFSA must be filed by the deadline for all US Citizens and non-citizens who are eligible for federal financial aid.
 Dream Act eligible students must complete the California Dream Act Application.
 The student must demonstrate financial need as demonstrated by the FAFSA or Dream Act Application.
 International students enrolled at Biola on a F-1 or R-1 visa are exempt from the FAFSA requirement.

 This is awarded to one graduating senior at Biola with the intention to graduate at the end of the school year required, along with a minimum 3.60 GPA, attendance at Biola for at least two years as well as personal qualifications.
 Determined by committee nomination.

 Teaching Credential Grant

-This award is based on financial need as determined by the FAFSA, and is for post baccalaureate Teaching Credential students only.
+This award is based on financial need as determined by the FAFSA or Dream Act Application, and is for post baccalaureate Teaching Credential students only.
 Up to $2,750 per year.
 Funds are limited to availability and are awarded on a first come, first served basis.

 Awarded by the Conservatory of Music to music majors for outstanding performance and scholastic capabilities.
 The scholarship must be used for the area in which the applicant auditioned.
 Recipients may also be required to participate in an ensemble.